kingspp/kingspp.github.io/_posts/2017-11-05-singleton's-skeleton.md

 ```

 Now we have a set of changeable conditions.
 The first one describes, allowed fruits for consumption, while
 the second one seems to be a limiting factor for the day.
-Next is to write a simple loader.
+Next is to write a simple loader -

 ```python